rogerbinns/apsw/doc/shell.rst

 *Sets output mode to one of box column columns csv html insert json line lines list python qbox table tabs tcl*

 box: Outputs using line drawing and auto sizing columns

-column: Items left aligned in space padded columns.
-They are truncated if they do not fit.
-If the width hasn't been specified for a column then 10 is used unless the column name (header) is longer in which case that width is used.
-Use the .width command to change column sizes.

 columns: Items left aligned in space padded columns.
 They are truncated if they do not fit.
 If the width hasn't been specified for a column then 10 is used